 4. Waking Periods

 In between these different stages, there are times when a baby might be awake but will go back to sleep unaided.
 They could also be crying during this stage, even when nothing is wrong.

 Babies also have two different types of sleep: REM and non-REM sleep.

 1. REM Sleep

-REM, or rapid eye movement, sleep usually happens when the baby is in a light sleep.
+REM, or rapid eye movement, sleep usually happens when your baby is in a light sleep.
 During this sleep, babies dream.
-About 50 percent of baby’s sleep is spent in the REM state; even more when they’re newborn.
+About 50% of a baby’s sleep is spent in the REM state — even more, when they’re a newborn.